MBrunoS/MBrunoS/README.md

 Hi!
 I’m Maurício Bruno (@MBrunoS).
-A front-end lover 😁.
+A front-end ~lover~ developer 😁.

-- 👀 I’m interested in Javascript and the many things it can create
+- 👀 I'm a Javascript enthusiast since 2013
+- 🔭 I'm currently working with WordPress, and leading teams dedicated to youth
-- 🌱 I’m currently learning Next.js and also enhancing my knowledge of React
+- 🌱 I’m currently learning React Native and also enhancing my knowledge of React and Next.js
+- 💬 Ask me about graphic design, Javascript, or (some) games and movies!
+- 📫 Contact me: mb.bruno.s@gmail.com

 <!---
 MBrunoS/MBrunoS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.